Best Video Downloader Software for PC Mac 2026

 Can I download videos for offline viewing on mobile?

 Most desktop video downloader software is optimized for PC/Mac rather than mobile.
-For mobile offline viewing, most major streaming platforms (Netflix, Disney+, Prime Video, Spotify, YouTube Premium) offer official download features within their apps — this is the recommended legal approach for mobile offline viewing.
+For mobile offline viewing, most major streaming platforms (Netflix, Disney+, Prime Video, Spotify, YouTube Premium) offer official download features within their apps — and this is definitely the recommended legal approach for mobile offline viewing.